 Why do you give away free product, why can’t I just pay less?

 Cadence offers significant value to many competitive products.
 We believe in the future of fishing, and we remember the relationships formed while fishing.
 We strongly feel that kids need to experience nature.
-Therefore, when your order is over $50, we will provide a child with a free fishing rod and reel combo through one of the organizations.
-Give-Back
+Therefore, with every Cadence purchase, we promise to put youth combos in the hands of our next generation through one of our charity partners.

 What Charities do you support?

 How can you sell such a high-quality product at such a low price?

 We skip the middleman bypassing the retail markup, so our premium products cost significantly less than our competitor’s products.